 5. The Side Part with Curls

 Old-school cut, modern execution.
 The part is sharp.
 The curls on top stay loose.
 Sides are tapered, not faded.
-This one reads grown-up.
-Works in courtrooms, weddings, dinner with her parents.
+It works for offices, weddings and any dinner where you want to look like you planned ahead.

 Best for: 2b to 3a wavy and loose curl patterns.